 The French Revolution, also inspired by Enlightenment ideals and the success of the American Revolution, sought to overthrow the monarchy and aristocracy.
 The Declaration of the Rights of Man and of the Citizen proclaimed liberty, equality, and fraternity as fundamental rights, radically altering the French social and political landscape.

 Revolutionary leaders and movements gain their legitimacy by appealing to popular support, the collective will, and the promise of a more equitable society.
-These movements usually try to realign societal values, emphasizing new markers of legitimacy.
+This reflects Nietzsche's slave morality as these movements usually try to realign societal values by emphasizing new markers of legitimacy.
 The feedback loop between the existing regime and the revolutionary forces becomes a battleground over whose vision of society holds more authority.

 After an authoritarian regime falls, replacement governments usually establish a new social accreditation model through wider participation and representation.
 Legitimacy in democratic systems comes from civic engagment, and the elected rule of law, replacing the old regime's rigid paternal hierarchy with a more inclusive process.
 Power in these systems is distributed based on merit and public service, rather than inheritance or aristocratic privilege.